Designing A Website Based On Human Behaviour

 How to Study Human Behaviour?

-Creating a website design based on human behaviour patterns may not have a straightforward, quantitative approach.
-Thus, grouping users according to their SEO analyst archetypes is the best way to get a better idea.
+Creating a website design based on human behaviour patterns may not require a straightforward, quantitative approach.
+Thus, the best way to get a better idea is to group users according to their SEO analyst archetypes.

 Studying the archetypes involves researching users and their actions in a particular situation to help designers understand their point of view.
 So, hopping into their shoes won’t be much of a problem!